Marketing & SEO

 Building a customer journey map is a straightforward process.
 Initially, The building process seems overwhelming, but it shouldn’t get too complicated.
 Like anything, keep it simple at first.
 It can get more complex once you start getting the hang of it.
 Customer journey mapping is not a one-size-fits-all project.
 Once complete, you should see your company’s fingerprints all over it.
 Include any phases or experiences unique to your industry or business that we didn’t mention above.
 There aren’t any hard and fast rules here!

-To help you get started, here are five tips to guide you.
+Here are five tips to help you get started.
 Be sure to include key team members who interact with your customers throughout the journey.

 1. Establish Your Goal